anilabraham-IT/IntuneEDU/IntuneEDU/edit-groups-intune-for-edu.md

 ## Move a group

 Move a group up or down within your existing group list in Intune for Education.
-If you distribute settings differently throughout your group list, moving a group higher or lower on the list will changes its scope of settings.
+If you distribute settings differently throughout your group list, moving a group higher or lower on the list changes its scope of settings.

 Generally, the higher the position of the group, such as at parent level, the broader its settings.